University of Northampton Waterside Campus

-The University of Northampton was established in 2005, formerly Nene College, and currently operates from two campus to the north of the town centre—Avenue and Park.
+The University of Northampton was established in 2005, formerly Nene College, and previously operated from two campus to the north of the town centre—Avenue and Park.
 It has six academic schools—Arts, Health, Social Sciences, Business, Education and Science and Technology.

 The University recognised that the existing estate does not provide facilities that will ensure the University retains a competitive position in the sector in the future.
 The University appointed MCW as part of a core - project team in 2011 to assess the feasibility of relocating to a new campus at Waterside close to the town centre as part of the wider Enterprise Zone within Northampton.